Understanding the Importance of Shoe Lasts for a Perfect FitEnter your text here...

 But today we are going to focus on a basic way to measure your feet size to order the right shoe last for customizing your shoes.

-99% of my new students that are total beginners in shoemaking are always surprised to discover what their real shoe size is and what shoe size they need to get to make bespoke shoes.
+99% of my new students, who are complete beginners in shoemaking, are often taken aback when they discover their true shoe size and the size they actually need for crafting costom-made shoes.

 Now, let’s talk more about it because this, for sure, what awaits you to discover as well.

-So that’s why let’s start from the beginning of the process of making shoes, let’s start from the shoe lasts.
+So that’s why let’s start from the beginning of the process of making shoes (and if you want to know the entire process of making shoes, read this article: "How to make shoes"), let’s start from the shoe lasts.

 The Standard Shoe Last: What It Is and Why It Matters